JuliaPabst/Document-Management-System/README.md

 - **Kibana Integration**: Kibana on port 5601 for data exploration (Data View: `documents*`)
 - **Unit Tests**: GenAIWorkerTest, GenAIResultListenerTest

+> **Note**: Documents become searchable only after the complete processing pipeline finishes (OCR → GenAI → Indexing).
+This means a newly uploaded document will appear in search results after the AI summary has been generated (typically 10-30 seconds depending on document size and API response time).

 ## Architecture Overview

 ### Main Processing Pipeline